gdamjan/erlang-irc-bot/README.md

     rebar get-deps
     rebar compile

-Second, edit and rename the settings.cfg.sample file (to settings.cfg).
+Second, edit and rename the `settings.cfg.example` file to `settings.cfg`.
 Then start an Erlang REPL shell.
 Make sure the module path is set to the ./ebin/ directory, where all the compiled .beam files are: